 The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-The Faculty of Arts will implement a hybrid admissions model starting from 2020 entry.
+The Faculty of Arts has implemented a hybrid admissions model starting from 2020 entry.
 Students may apply for admission to the Broad-based Programme or to a specific Major Programme.
 This interdisciplinary Bachelor of Arts (Hons) in Religion, Philosophy and Ethics Programme provides an excellent opportunity to study major world religions, philosophical traditions, and ethical schools of thought in a systematic and critical way.
 Students will develop a capability in correlating religious ideas and values, as well as philosophical and ethical thought with both the personal quest for meaning in life and the reflection of contemporary socio-cultural issues, such as life and death, gender equality and social justice.
 They can understand more about the human person itself and human culture through a comparative and interdisciplinary study of different religious and philosophical traditions, showing the vast range of human response to various life problems, such as life and death, meaning of life, social justice from ancient times to the contemporary world.

 First Ever Religion, Philosophy and Ethics Programme in Asia for the World

 The programme, specialising in three different but closely related disciplines of religion, philosophy and ethics, is the first-of-its-kind not only in Hong Kong, but also in Asia.
 Religion, Philosophy and Ethics (RPE) is a multidisciplinary programme and in fact one of the flourishing programmes in the international trend in recent decades.
 Examples include the RPE programme in King's College London and University of Nottingham in UK.

 Four Study Areas